 Part 1: Why I read the Mueller Report and why everyone should.

-I plan to post this 3- or 4-part series by the time former Special Counsel Robert Mueller testifies in an open session of congress scheduled for July 17.
-Testimony has recently been postponed one week to July 24.
+I plan to post this 4-part series around the time former Special Counsel Robert Mueller testifies in an open session of congress on Wednesday, July 24, 2019.

 I offer no conclusions, political or otherwise.
 That’s my point.
 Read the report and form your own.
-I simply offer encouragement and hope to make the reading easier—for the rest of us—based on my experience.
+I simply offer encouragement and based on my experience, I hope to make the reading easier—for the rest of us.